Sagiri (character): Casting

-Yumiri Hanamori voices Sagiri in the Japanese anime adaptation.
+Yumiri Hanamori (left) and Marisa Duran (right) voiced Sagiri in the original Japanese version and English dub, respectively.

-Kaori Makita, director of the anime adaptation, said that casting the voice actors for Gabimaru and Sagiri was the most difficult part.
-"When reading the manga, every reader imagines a different voice for the characters.
+Kaori Makita, director for Hell's Paradise noted casting voice actors for Gabimaru and Sagiri was the most difficult part, mentioning "When reading the manga, every reader imagines a different voice for the characters.
 The character's personality and age are the clues I use when deciding who to cast.
 Sometimes the actual age of the character is really different from their personality and their physicality, but all of that is taken into consideration when casting."
+Yamada Asaemon Sagiri is voiced by Yumiri Hanamori in Japanese.
+Makita also wrote "Sagiri is someone who is a little bit shaken or unsure of herself on the inside, and Hanamori-san was able to convey that in her performance.
+She was able to show [through her audition performance] that Sagiri was someone who is lost but still confident with a strong core.
+When I saw that in her, that's when I decided Hanamori-san was the person I had to choose for Sagiri."

-Yumiri Hanamori voices Yamada Asaemon Sagiri in Japanese, and Marisa Duran in English.
-Duran said "There is so much of Sagiri that I relate to.
+Marisa Duran voices her in English.
+In an interview with Crunchyroll, Duran said "There is so much of Sagiri that I relate to.
 It's been really cool to imbue this character with aspects of my own life and my own experiences.
 There are gender stereotypes and gender norms and she's subverting those expectations.
 And I think it's really neat that the story comes back down to love, whether it's love of one's partner, one's village, one's community or one's profession.
 I think in Sagiri's case, it's love of oneself, figuring out who you are, what your purpose is outside of what society is telling you."